boledovicpantheon/testing-academy/README.md

 The purpose of this repository is to create a fully functional virtual enviroment:
  - running on Kubernetes Cluster,
  - with private docker registry,
- - Jenkins with self-update job,
+ - Jenkins with self-update job triggered by change in git repository,
  - ingress with MetalLB(solution for local use of K8s),
  - bash script to automate the start-up process.